Accreditation 15 May 2026

 Looking for a safe, accredited clinic?

-Taki Dent is accredited by the Turkish Ministry of Health, a European Medical Awards 2025 winner, with a 9.8/10 composite patient-satisfaction score.
+Taki Dent is accredited by the Turkish Ministry of Health, a European Medical Awards 2025 winner, with a 9.8/10 editorial score.

 When considering dental treatment abroad, the single most critical factor for your safety is the accreditation status of the clinic you choose.
 In the United Kingdom, we are accustomed to rigorous regulatory oversight from bodies like the General Dental Council (GDC) and the British Dental Association (BDA).
 However, when you travel overseas, those familiar protections do not apply.
 This is where international accreditation becomes your most powerful safeguard.
-Specifically, Turkish Ministry of Health accreditation is the gold standard for healthcare facilities worldwide.
-For UK patients, understanding what Taki Dent’s Turkish Ministry of Health accreditation means for your safety is not just a marketing point—it is a life-saving distinction that separates genuinely safe clinics from those that cut corners.
+Specifically, the International Health Tourism Authorisation issued by the Turkish Ministry of Health is the gold standard for healthcare facilities worldwide.
+For UK patients, understanding what Taki Dent’s the International Health Tourism Authorisation issued by the Turkish Ministry of Health means for your safety is not just a marketing point—it is a life-saving distinction that separates genuinely safe clinics from those that cut corners.

-## What Is Turkish Ministry of Health accreditation and Why Does It Matter for Dental Tourism?
+## What Is the International Health Tourism Authorisation issued by the Turkish Ministry of Health and Why Does It Matter for Dental Tourism?

-Turkish Ministry of Health accreditation is the global benchmark for patient safety and quality of care.
-Established in 1994, Turkish Ministry of Health accreditation evaluates healthcare organisations against the most stringent international standards.
-Unlike local certifications, which may vary widely in rigour, Turkish Ministry of Health accreditation is a voluntary, third-party assessment that demands continuous compliance.
+the International Health Tourism Authorisation issued by the Turkish Ministry of Health is the global benchmark for patient safety and quality of care.
+Established in 1994, the International Health Tourism Authorisation issued by the Turkish Ministry of Health evaluates healthcare organisations against the most stringent international standards.
+Unlike local certifications, which may vary widely in rigour, the International Health Tourism Authorisation issued by the Turkish Ministry of Health is a voluntary, third-party assessment that demands continuous compliance.
 For UK patients, this is akin to having a clinic that meets or exceeds the standards set by the Care Quality Commission (CQC) in England, but with an international scope that addresses the specific risks of medical tourism.

 The process is exhaustive. accreditation surveyors—who are experienced healthcare professionals—spend days reviewing every aspect of a clinic’s operations.
 They examine infection control protocols, emergency preparedness, medication management, patient rights, and staff qualifications.
 They also conduct unannounced visits and interviews with patients and staff.
-To achieve Turkish Ministry of Health accreditation, a clinic must demonstrate that it can deliver safe, effective, and ethical care consistently.
+To achieve the International Health Tourism Authorisation issued by the Turkish Ministry of Health, a clinic must demonstrate that it can deliver safe, effective, and ethical care consistently.
 For Taki Dent in Antalya, this accreditation is not a one-off achievement but a continuous commitment to improvement.

 ### The Core Components of recognised international standards Relevant to Dental Care